 RSC/MusicWG/4

 RSC/MusicWG/4/ACOC response

 RSC/MusicWG/4/ALA response

 RSC/MusicWG/4/CCC response

 RSC/MusicWG/4/Europe response

 RSC/MusicWG/4/LC response

-RSC/MusicWG/4/rev

 Abstract

-This revised proposal incorporates changes suggested in the responses to RSC/MusicWG/4.
-This version differs from RSC/MusicWG/4/rev in that new replacement text has been proposed for paragraph 4.
-In all other respects, the revised proposal is the same as RSC/MusicWG/4/rev.
+This revised proposal incorporates changes suggested in the responses to RSC/MusicWG/4

 Summary of Changes

 6.28.1.9

 Paragraph 1

 • The word "of" is added before the phrase "two or more types."

 Paragraph 2 (includes lettered list)

 - The reference in a) to 6.15 has been replaced with a reference to 6.28.1.9.1.

 - The words "and/or" have been added before g).

 - The Working Group did not agree with ALA's suggestion that the phrase "in this order" should replace "as appropriate."
 The Working Group believes that guidance of this sort belongs in application profiles.

 Paragraph 3

 - The word "always" has been removed.

 - The Working Group could not reach a consensus on whether the phrase "in this order" should be removed from the paragraph.
-Several members felt that this guidance was best for application profiles, while others felt that order, for this particular instance (preferred titles consisting only of a type or two or more types of composition), was warranted.
+Several members felt that this guidance was best for application profiles, while others felt that order, for this

+particular instance (preferred titles consisting only of a type or two or more types of composition), was warranted.
 Because it was present in the original proposal, the guidance concerning order has been retained, but has been moved after the word "include," as suggested in the CCC response.

 Paragraph 4

-This paragraph supersedes the paragraph found in RSC/MusicWG/4 and options 1 and 2 in RSC/MusicWG/4/rev. This version of the paragraph makes it more clear that it only applies to authorized access points representing compilations that consist of a conventional collective title naming a type of composition followed by Selections.
+• Two options are presented.
+Option 1 deletes the Working Group version entirely for the version suggested by ALA.
+Option 2 uses the modifications proposed in the LC response, but with slightly different wording.

 Paragraph 5

 • The paragraph has been removed.